Scroll through the top asked questions below or the click the links for more detailed help.

 Call (213) 984-HOST (4678), we are always happy to hear from you.

 We take all major credit cards including Visa, Mastercard, AMEX, and Discover.
-We also take Paypal, online and offline checks, Western Union, Money Gram, and cash
+We also take Paypal, Bitcoin, offline checks, Western Union, Money Gram, and cash.

 Web Host Pro is not a moral filter for content.
 We are not equipped to pass judgment on a client's content.
 Therefore Web Host Pro does allow adult content.
 Web Host Pro does reserve the right to refuse service to anyone on the grounds of abuse of service or illegal activity.
 If you have questionable content feel free to ask our staff about it.
 Otherwise, data will be considered data.
 Our job is to get the packets through to you, not scrutinize them.
 We request the use of meta tags to distinguish adult content from general content but we do not force than in anyway.